poplars-dev/poplars-dev.github.io/_customizations/poplar_arpricelist.md

 format: packaged
 ---

-The AR Price List module enables Sage users to maintain custom per Customer, per Item, pricing.
+The {{ page.name }} customization enables Sage users to maintain custom per Customer, per Item, pricing.
 It can be used when Sage's price list functionality is not available.

 The customization comes with both a screen script, to automatically update prices as items are input into the AR Invoice entry scren, and an optional